How to Make Chamomile Tea Properly

 Herbal tea like chamomile won’t get bitter when it oversteeps so it’s not as fussy as black tea or green tea.

-Pour some hot water into the teapot and cups and swirl it around a bit to warm up them up.
+Pour some hot water into the teapot and swirl it around a bit to warm it up.
 Discard the water.

-When the teaware is nice and warm, the tea won’t cool down as fast.
+When the teapot is nice and warm, the tea won’t cool down as fast.

 STEP 2: Put chamomile tea into teapot and add hot water.